Hurricane Story: Running From Rita

 I did not want to leave.
 I wanted my life to stay on course, uninterrupted.
 I had just started my new part-time job at the university, and even though I was an “old pro” at being a college professor (I started teaching on the university level at age 27), I was returning to teaching after a long hiatus, and I wanted to go on with my life.
 I had also just started writing a stage play that eventually became part of a book I published last year (Silver: Currents of Change, published in December, 2011).
 I had just begun to make progress on the play, and the writing was going well.
 I didn’t want to interrupt “my flow” in order to hastily cram a few belongings into a suitcase and head out of town not knowing if I’d even be able to go anywhere.
-I did not want to do that.
-But, I also did not want to risk not having a life to continue.
+I did not want to interrupt my life, but, I also did not want to risk not having a life to continue.
 So, like my sister and her family, and like hundreds of thousands, or millions of other people in the area, I was in a quandary about what to do.
 And the decision I had to make had to be made soon.
 Should I stay or should I go?

 Weather Storm or Traffic Nightmare?